Samantha Arsenault: Gardner high, Greenwood Memorial club

 She made the decision to transfer to Gardner High School for her Junior year so she could be close to the more elite and competitive program at Greenwood Memorial Swim Club, then at 74 Edgell Street, in Gardner.
 The Greenwood team was assistant coached by Pete Salvan and Head coached by Pete Lemiex.
 Exhibiting dedication to the training demands of his daughter's elite sport, Arsenault's father Edward would drive 67 miles from Peabody to Gardner High School morning varsity practices where Samantha would attend School and afterwards train with the nearby evening practice at Greenwood Memorial Swim Club.
 After practice, a parent would return from Peabody, and pick Samantha up to repeat the 67 mile drive back home to Peabody where she would complete her homework.
 Arsenault later lived with a roommate in Gardiner to eliminate the commute.

-Beginning to tire from the intensity of her sport by her Sophomore year, she found renewed inspiration swimming mornings in her Junior and Senior year with the swimming team at Gardiner High coached by Don Limeux.
+Beginning to tire from the intensity of her sport by her Sophomore year, she found renewed inspiration swimming mornings in her Junior and Senior year with the swimming team at Gardiner High coached by Don Lemieux.
 Highly accomplished, Lemieux coached Gardiner High to fifteen consecutive state swimming championships from 1994 to 2008 and mentored sixteen swimmers who qualified for the Olympic trials at Greenwood Memorial.

 Graduating Gardner in 1999, she helped lead the school to two consecutive Massachusetts State team championships in her Junior and Senior year, and also won numerous individual state championship titles.